Compiled by Brian Back

 Whitewater in wood-canvas is a disappearing art.
 This is true in general, and 5 camps do it.
-But only Keewaydin of Temagami has no restrictions on where the canoes can go.
+But only Keewaydin of Temagami and Camp Temagami have no restrictions on where the canoes can go.

 Building is a strong art at three.
 Widjiwagan has a fairly new canoe shop and received the molds of Joe Seliga, the well-known Ely canoe builder.
 Keewaydin of Temagami has built a canoe shop and is in the process of re-starting its re-building program.
 Pathfinder has a new shop and the builds are its exclusive source of canoes.

 There are exceptions to declining fleet size.
-Keewaydin of Temagami and Pathfinder had notable increases in size.
+For camps on the 1999 list, Keewaydin of Temagami and Pathfinder had notable increases in size.

 Fleets decrease.
 The number of listed institutions has declined from 27 to 24.